JimQing/Algorithm-training/README.md

 - [33] Find the first character that appears only once in the string s.
 If not, return a single space. s contains only lowercase letters.
 - [34] Find the same node in two linked lists
 - [35] Count the number of times that a number appears in the sorted array
+- [36] Find the first and last position of an element in a sorted array
+- [37] Cutting Rope